James4Ever0/agi_computer_control/README.md

 You can read the test file for further integration.

 ## Intro

+Our primary target is to let every user uses Cybergod more often than ChatGPT.

+---

 Agent powered by Godlang, the official agent language for cybergod.